valboz/RTModel/docs/PlotModel.md

 - `parameters = []`: parameters of a user-defined model.
 The order and meaning of the parameters depends on the model chosen through the argument `model` (see [Model categories](ModelCategories.md)).
 - `tmin = None`, `tmax = None`: Minimum and maximum time for the plot in units of HJD-2450000.
 If not specified, the plot is made between t0-2tE and t0+2tE.
 - `timesteps = 300`: Number of steps in time axis.
 - `referencephot = 0`: Dataset to be used as photometric reference for the magnitude axis.
-All other datasets are rescaled to the magnitude in the system of the chosen dataset using the model.
+All other datasets are rescaled to magnitudes in the system of the chosen dataset.
 By default the first dataset is chosen.
 - `printpars = True`: If left True, the parameters are printed below the figure, otherwise only the figure is shown.

 Further customization of the plots is possible by manipulation of the object returned by the `plotmodel` function as shown in the following example: